 This course provides the student with the opportunity to practice nursing skills with clients who have chronic medical surgical conditions in the clinical setting utilizing the nursing process.
 The student will apply knowledge learned in the classroom, the skills laboratory and in clinical settings with related client assignments.
 Clinical learning experiences provide opportunity to apply theoretical concepts, promote healthy behaviors and implement safe care to patients and selected groups in a variety of settings across the lifespan.
-Pre-requisites: PNVN1811, PNVN1111, PNVN1319, PNVN1521, PNVN1729, PNVN1631, PNVN1739; Co-requisite: PNVN1541.
+Pre-requisites: PNVN1811, PNVN1319, PNVN1521, PNVN1729, PNVN1631, PNVN1739;

-PNVN1811: Basic Foundations in Nursing & Nursing Practice Credit Hours: 8.00 Clock Hours: 170/0
+PNVN1811: Basic Foundations in Nursing & Nursing Practice

+Credit Hours: 8 Clock Hours: 170